 While we take it for granted today, it’s hard to believe how far computer-generating (CG) animation has come in 25 years.
-We have made major leaps from the rather basic use of rudimentary shapes and flat textures of early CG to the organic facial capture and stunning imagery of modern CG.
+From the rather basic use of rudimentary shapes and flat textures of early CG to the organic facial capture and stunning imagery of modern CG, CG has taken major leaps in that time.
 At the forefront of its acceptance into mainstream culture in the early to mid-90s was a television show from Canada known as ReBoot.

 The Tearing/Racing the Clock/Quick and the Fed

 While the iconic intro does an incredible job of piecing together ReBoot’s premise, the first three episodes set the tone for the series as a whole.
 Not only do these episodes provide the basic world-building for the show, but their focus on the three main characters and strong introductions of the villains also make these episodes the perfect entry point.

 In the span of three episodes, viewers start to get a sense of the characters.
 Bob is the goofy yet always reliable hero.
 Dot is a confident and capable businesswoman.
 Enzo is the naïve yet good-intentioned kid.
 Megabyte is the cold and calculating villain.
 Last but not least, Hexadecimal is the absolute wildcard.
 Also, side characters, such as Hack, Slash, Phong, and Al, all get their time to shine.

 Wizard, Warriors and a Word from Our Sponsor